-On a per kilometer basis, driving a car on your own is actually roughly the same as flying.
-Whilst it’s hard to match the huge emissions of flying due to the quick build up of distance aircraft achieve, a big road trip can be just as impactful.
+On a per kilometre basis, driving a car on your own is actually roughly the same as flying.
+Whilst it’s hard to match the huge emissions of flying due to the quick build up of distance aircraft achieve, a big road trip can end up being just as impactful.

 If you are sharing the car with another however, your per person impact is halved, or if there are four people in the vehicle, it will only be a quarter of the emissions of flying on a per km basis.